metagenome-atlas/atlas_webpage/content/_index.md

           ![So easy a caveman could do it](img/caveman.jpg)

-          Atlas has only one dependency: [conda](http://anaconda.org/).
-All databases and other dependencies are installed **on the fly**.
+          Atlas has only one dependency: [conda](http://anaconda.org/); all databases and other dependencies are installed **on the fly**.
-          Atlas is based on snakemake which allows to run steps of the workflow in parallel on a cluster.
+          Atlas is based on [snakemake](https://snakemake.github.io/) which enables it to run steps of the workflow in parallel on a cluster.

           <!-- ## See metagenome atlas in action